-Once you are done with the selection process, the next thing that comes to mind is how to save the selection that you created.
-To save the created path is very important.
+Once you are done with the selection process, the next thing that comes to mind is how to save what you created.
+Save the created path is very important.

 You have to write down your Path name as you want.
 Then click on the “OK” button beside.
 You will save the path in the process.
-You will understand the whole process better when you will see the picture below.
+You will understand the whole process better when you see the picture below.

-How to Modify an Existing Path With The Photoshop Pen Tool
+How to Modify an Existing Path

-How to Add Additional Paths to an Existing Path Area Using the Pen Tool
+How to Add Additional Paths to an Existing Path Area

-Take an example of the cup image that I have used in the article.
-You will see some parts are not selected in the handle area.
-If you want to fully isolate the cup from the background, you have to create a selection area.
+Take an example of the cup image I used in the article.
+You will see some parts need to be selected in the handle area.
+If you want to isolate the cup from the background fully, you must create a selection area.